Social Innovators Come to Cambridge for Workbar Speaker Series Panel Moderated by Tito Jackson

 Rich Conversation on Social Innovation

-During an interactive discussion at Workbar Cambridge moderated by former Boston City Councilor Tito Jackson, panelists Justin Kang (Greater Boston Chamber of Commerce and City Awake), Cullen Schwartz (co-founder of DoneGood), Stephanie Castaños (Resilient Coders) and Trish Fontanilla (community organizer) tackled topics related to race, gender, diversity and inclusion in Boston.
+During an interactive discussion at Workbar Cambridge, a coworking and shared office space in Cambridge, moderated by former Boston City Councilor Tito Jackson, panelists Justin Kang (Greater Boston Chamber of Commerce and City Awake), Cullen Schwartz (co-founder of DoneGood), Stephanie Castaños (Resilient Coders) and Trish Fontanilla (community organizer) tackled topics related to race, gender, diversity and inclusion in Boston.

 Coming from diverse backgrounds and industries, the panelists shared their experience navigating Boston’s startup community and provided insight on how entrepreneurs can use business and non-profit work to build stronger, more inclusive communities.